Name: Alexandra Hewitt

 - 'Shakespeare's Self-fashioning', lightning presentation delivered as part of the CREMS Seminar Series, University of Birmingham, March 2018.

-An independently arranged employability placement in the Engagement Team at the Museum of London, funded by the Arts and Humanities Research Council/ M3C.
+An independently arranged employability placement in the Curatorial Team at the Museum of London, researching the role of digital in collaborative collecting projects, funded by the Arts and Humanities Research Council/ M3C.

 - Exhibition and Interpretation Assistant, The Shakespeare Birthplace Trust, 2014/15.